EXOTIC SILICON

 Whilst it's fair to say that the source code is in many ways the ultimate documentation, learning anything from it is not made any easier when it is sparsely commented, and the names of structures and variables don't clearly explain their purpose.
 To add insult to injury, there are also cases of confusingly similarly named variables with different but related purposes, such as can be seen with the various function pointers in rasops_init.
 We have a set of pointers under ri->ri_*, and a corresponding set under ri->ri_ops.*.
 Where is the comment or documentation explaining the reasoning behind this?

 The rasops code has clearly grown in complexity over time.
-Some of the advanced C programming techniques, such as function pointers burried deep within several layers of structures and the use of the C pre-processor to expand function names and share common code between similar functions (*), were probably more manageable without propper documentation when the codebase was smaller.
+Some of the advanced C programming techniques, such as function pointers burried deep within several layers of structures and the use of the C pre-processor to expand function names and share common code between similar functions (*), were probably more manageable without proper documentation when the codebase was smaller.
 However, at this point the lack of documentation really serves to waste developer time repeatedly re-reading existing code to fully understand it's interactions with the rest of the system, and ultimately slows down the development process.

 (*) This can be seen, for example, in rasops1.c and rasops4.c.
 Both files import rasops_bitops.h, which defines various functions but names them using the NAME macro.
 So when it's imported from rasops1.c, we get rasops1_copycols, rasops1_erasecols, etc. When it's imported from rasops4.c, we get almost identical code as rasops4_copycols, rasops4_erasecols, and so on.
 This is a valid technique, and to be fair it is mentioned in a comment at the bottom of both rasops1.c and rasops4.c, but for anybody who is not familiar with the codebase a comment at the top near the function prototypes would be more easily noticed.